Elizabeth Taylor

 A shot from the movie 'Lassie Come Home'

-Seeing serious acting potential in Taylor, directors began offering her roles not only as young beauties but also as strong-willed girls, such as Velvet Brown in the sports drama "National Velvet" (1944).
+Recognizing Taylor's serious acting potential, directors started offering her roles beyond young beauties—including strong-willed characters like Velvet Brown in the sports drama "National Velvet" (1944).

 12-year-old Elizabeth on the set of the film 'National Velvet'